csswizardry/csswizardry.github.com/_posts/2020-11-03-site-speed-topography.md

 and TBT is CPU-bound.
 The only correlation one might draw would be between a large TTFB–First Paint delta and a heightened TBT metric.
-Remember, a large gap between TTFB and FP is indicative of more synchronous assets in the `head`—if TBT goes up as well, it’s more likely that those assets are JS and not CSS.
+Remember, a large gap between TTFB and FP is indicative of more synchronous assets in the `head` — if TBT goes up as well, it’s more likely that those assets are JS and not CSS.
 More often than not, I would simply view TBT in isolation.

 ## Final Word